Bona Fide Residence, Physical Presence Test

 A bona fide resident is an individual that is either:

-Note that you don't automatically acquire bona fide resident status merely by living in a foreign country or countries for one year.
+Note that you don't automatically acquire bona fide resident status just by living in a foreign country or countries for one year.

 Bona Fide Resident Status Qualifications